lurgh/infinitive-jkp717/README.md

 In particular we still need to look into the following:
   * Not sure whether heating mode is reflected correctly in the UI or API.
 Original work supported Heat Pump but we are now testing it on a system with AC and a gas heater.
+  * Not sure how the updated UI will display the name of the one zone on a one-zone system - perhaps the zone name should be suppressed in that case.
   * Will be adding reporting of automated zone damper status - mostly for fun I suppose
   * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the acutal zone configs are hiding in there somewhere
   * Rebase to Will1604 fork or pick up backend comms changes and API enhancements